-It’s the most wonderful time of the year, academic librarians: from across campus, students are flocking to your stacks, makerspaces and computer labs to get in their last-minute studying before finals week.
+Finals week is a busy time for academic librarians: From across campus, students flock to the stacks of books, makerspaces, and computer labs to get in their last-minute studying before finals week.

-For the shyer scholars at your academic institution, this might be the first time they’ve stepped into your library — so it’s time to put your best foot forward, ensure students have everything they need and everyone is set up for success this finals week.
+For some scholars, this might be the first time they’ve stepped into the library — so, for academic libraries across the country, it’s your time to shine by putting your best foot forward, ensuring students have everything they need, and setting everyone up for success during finals week.

 3. Samford University

-Samford University Library kept a round-the-clock watch on social media to respond as quickly as possible to student questions and queries during finals week.
-This allowed them to engage with their campus community virtually, build up their social media following and let large numbers of students know about important goings-on quickly.
-How else were students to know that therapy dogs and pizza were available in the library lobby?
+Samford University Library keeps a round-the-clock watch on social media to respond as quickly as possible to student questions and queries during finals week.
+This allows them to engage with their campus community virtually, build up their social media following, and let large numbers of students know about important goings-on quickly.
+How else are students to know when therapy dogs and pizza are available in the library lobby?

 5. Boise State University

 Boise State Library stays open late to help students cram, plus they also implemented a special mental health program to help students stay healthy during a stressful week.
 The CARE program provides assistance to the university community to help them stay safe and focused on their studies.
 Plus, Boise State University's Online Learning Portal offers program learning guides with curriculum and career path requirements that help keep students informed and motivated to finish their studies well.